by Duane Graveline, MD, MPH

-Something new to me is the observation that elevated levels of homocysteine have been linked to increased fractures in elderly persons.
+Of note in addition to the cardiovascular risk is the observation that elevated levels of homocysteine have been linked to increased fractures in elderly persons.
 Homocysteine does not affect bone density.
 Instead, it appears that homocysteine affects collagen by interfering with the cross-linking between the collagen fibers and the tissues they reinforce.

 Vitamins B6, B12 and folic acid remain the primary means for reducing homocysteine elevation.
 Each of these vitamins plays a role in the metabolism of homocysteine.
 Any one of these vitamins when deficient, may cause homocysteine elevation or any combination of these three vitamins may be involved Some people are born with a deficiency in all three of these vitamins, predisposing them to premature heart disease and stroke unless it is identified early on the basis of homocysteine elevation.